-Anyone who provides surface support for divers and/or serves as first responders to divers and others in and around water will benefit from this course.
-Familiarity with diving equipment and diving terminology will make understanding the material easier, but interested and informed non-divers should be able to master the material.
+Scuba diving certification is not a course prerequisite.
+This course teaches scuba divers and interested non-divers how to provide appropriate first aid to injured divers.
+Familiarity with diving equipment and diving terminology will make understanding the material easier.
+Nonetheless, interested and informed non-divers should be able to master the material.